Short Fiction by Alun Evans

 ‘Not too hungry now, mum,’ Eddie replies, causing the bulky woman in her flowery dress to shiver and slap a palm across her heart (i.e. presumably where her heart, underneath all the excess fat, is still located).
 She does this as if she’s just been shot at point-blank range.

-‘I’m off upstairs,’ he says quickly, before the lamentations and guilt-tripping can come raining on down.
+‘I’m off upstairs,’ he says quickly, before the lamentations and guilt-tripping can rain down.

 And that’s exactly where he does go: upstairs to his bedroom, wedging his desk chair under the door handle and being as quiet as is humanly possible to be up there.
 Quiet as a fucking mouse.
 Squeak.